3liz/py-qgis-wps/doc/configuration.rst

 The file to watch for restarting workers.
 When the modified date of the file is changed, the processing providers are reloaded.
+The restart is graceful, jobs terminate normally.
+During the restart process, the providers are reloaded, this allow for updatings providers, models and scripts without interrupting the service.

 :Type: path